atdiar/xhttp/handlers/csrf/README.md

 ## User-Interface

-### Lax Mode
+### LaxMode
-`LaxMode()` is a method that disable the requirements to set an anti-CSRF header.
+`LaxMode()` is a method that disables the requirements to set an anti-CSRF header.
 This is less secure as the protection now relies entirely on double-checking the anti-CSRF cookie value.

-### anti-CSRF value retrieval
+### Anti-CSRF value retrieval
 The anti-CSRF value is stored in the context datastore during inflight request handling.
 It can be retrieved via the `TokenFromCtx()` method.

-### HandlerLinker
-This request handler implements the HandlerLinker interface as defined in the xhttp package.

 ## Dependencies
 This package depends on: